embark-framework/embark-site/source/docs/pipeline_and_webpack.md

-title: Asset Pipeline & Webpack
+title: Building & Asset Pipeline
 ---

+As discussed in [Running Apps](running_apps.html#Using-the-run-command), Embark takes care of quite a few things developing applications, including compiling Smart Contracts, JavaScript and other assets.
+In this guide we'll learn how to take full advantage of Embark's flexibility to build our Smart Contracts or even replace the entire build pipeline for our application's assets.

+## Building your app

+Embark's `build` command enables us to build our decentralized application and deploy it accordingly.
+Similar to `embark run`, it compiles our Smart Contracts, deploys them to a blockchain network that our app is connected to, processes our app's assets and uploads them to the configured decentralized storage (e.g. IPFS).

+By default, `embark build` will use the `production` mode to build our application.

+<pre><code class="shell">$ embark build</code></pre>

-### Specifying a mode
+### Specifying a mode using `--pipeline`

-Embark has by default two modes for the building assets:
+Embark comes with two modes for building our application:

-* `development` - Is faster to build, produces sourcemaps, but also outputs bigger js filesizes.
-Is the default mode of `embark run` and `embark console`
-* `production` - Is slower to build but also outputs much smaller js filesizes.
-Is the default mode of `embark build` and `embark upload`
+* **development** - This mode is for development purposes and produces sourcemaps as well as unoptimized client-side code.
+Whenever we use `embark run` or `embark console`, this mode is used by default.
+Since this mode skips code optimizations, it's also the faster mode.
+* **production** - Unsurprisingly, this mode is used to create production artifacts of our application.
+It produces optimized code and is therefore slower as well.
+However, client-side code will be highly optimized and therefore smaller in file size This mode is the default for `embark build` and `embark upload` commands.

-You can also specify a particular mode with `--pipeline`, for e.g
+We can specify a mode using the `--pipeline` option.
+This is available for both, `embark run` and `embark build` commands:

-<pre><code class="shell">$ embark run --pipeline production</code></pre>
+<pre><code class="shell">$ embark build --pipeline development</code></pre>

-### Default webpack config

-Embark has a internal default webpack config, this config allows you out of the box to:
+## Compiling Smart Contracts only

+If we're building a [Smart Contract only application](http://localhost:4000/docs/create_project.html#Creating-%E2%80%9Ccontracts-only%E2%80%9D-apps), or we're simply not interested in building the entire application and deploying it, but just want to compile our Smart Contracts, we can use the `build` command's `--contracts` option:

+<pre><code class="shell">$ embark build --contracts</code></pre>

+## Understanding the build pipeline

+Embark uses [webpack](https://webpack.js.org/) to bundle and post processes all kinds of assets of our decentralized application.
+This also includes things like:

-* ES6 module `import` and `export` syntax
+* ES2015+ syntax using Babel
-* Importing CSS, SCSS, PNG, SVG & Fonts in JS
+* Importing of CSS, SCSS, PNG, SVG & Fonts in JavaScript
 * Support for React & JSX
-* Automatic support for older browsers via babel's preset-env.
-By default, Embark's uses a Browserlist setting of `['last 1 version', 'not dead', '> 0.2%']`
+* Automatic support for older browsers via Babel's preset-env (by default, Embark uses a browser list setting of `['last 1 version', 'not dead', '> 0.2%']`
-* Sourcemaps (when in development mode)
+* Sourcemaps generation (when in development mode)
-* Optmization: minification and tree shaking (when in production mode)
+* Minification and tree shaking (when in production mode)

-### Ejecting & Customizing the Webpack config
+### Customizing the build process

-If you want to override Embark's default webpack configuration, you can run:
+Sometimes we run into scenarios where our setup is so specific that the build process for our application needs further customization.
+For those cases, where Embark's built-in build pipeline isn't enough, it enables us to "eject" the internally used `webpack.config.js` file, so we can change it to our needs and fully bypass Embark's internal build process.

+Ejecting the internally used config file is as simple as using Embark's `eject-webpack` command like this:

 <pre><code class="shell">$ embark eject-webpack</code></pre>

-This command outputs the webpack file named `webpack.config.js` to the root directory of your dApp.
-You can then customize it to suit your specific needs.